conradwt/zero-to-graphql-using-ruby/README.md

     open http://localhost:3000/graphiql
     ```

-25. enter and run GraphQL query
+25. enter the below GraphQL query on the left side of the browser window

     ```graphql
     {